mjlambiase/Fall21Python2_Maya/README.md

 # Description of Folders

+## EMS_Project
+- Output a dictionary of counts of redactions by year
+- Extract record ID and write to file log each redacted record

-## JSON Project
+## JSON_Project

-Program that takes in a csv file and a json search criteria file.
-Output json file with containing the records matched by the search criteria.
+- Program that takes in a csv file and a json search criteria file
+- Output json file with containing the records matched by the search criteria.